If you are in the beginning stages of your divorce, you likely have numerous questions about how your case will proceed.

 Contact the financial institution that the IRA is with before your divorce has begun to see how to transfer IRA funds and whether or not you even need a copy of your Final Decree of Divorce to do so.

-If you anticipate receiving a portion of your spouse’s IRA in your divorce then you can save some time and open up an IRA with whatever financial institution houses your spouse’s IRA.
-Even if you are wrong and you are not awarded a distribution from your spouse’s IRA, you would still be able to start to contribute after your divorce.
+Suppose you anticipate receiving a portion of your spouse's IRA in your divorce.
+In that case, you can save some time and open up an IRA with whatever financial institution houses your spouse's IRA.
+Even if you are wrong and you are not awarded a distribution from your spouse's IRA, you would still be able to start to contribute after your divorce.

 Questions about retirement accounts and divorce?
 Contact the Law Office of Bryan Fagan, PLLC

-If you have retirement accounts and would like to know how they will be affected by your divorce please contact the Law Office of Bryan Fagan, PLLC today.
-A licensed family law attorney is available six days a week to meet with you and answer questions in a free of charge consultation.
+If you have retirement accounts and would like to know how they will be affected by your divorce, please get in touch with the Law Office of Bryan Fagan, PLLC, today.
+A licensed family law attorney is available six days a week to meet with you and answer questions in a free-of-charge consultation.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: "16 Steps to Help You Plan & Prepare for Your Texas Divorce"

 If you want to know more about how to prepare, CLICK the button below to get your FREE E-book: "13 Dirty Tricks to Watch Out For in Your Texas Divorce, and How to Counter Them" Today!"